 Currently, the team is comprised of 3 people, a team of spotters, and the chase vehicle is based out of Lexington, KY.
 The vehicle is the only one in the state that is equipped with the technology to detect tornado formation before it happens within 40 miles of the vehicle in all conditions.

 The vehicle is a slightly armored 2013 Mazda2.
 It has a low profile that allows it to be wind resistant while mobile in all directions up to about 85 mph safely.
 If stationary, and anchored, we can withstand the winds of an EF1-2 tornado.
 Anything above that is too much for the vehicle to withstand safely.
 We typically carry rescue gear, emergency medical supplies, and food and water to help out affected communities.
 Most recently we assisted members of the National Guard in Mayfield, KY rendering aid to affected citizens and clearing structures of persons with our training in structural collapse and rescue

 Debris and hail are our 2 biggest limiting factors.
 The vehicle is equipped with chainsaws and other safety equipment to move downed trees so that we can continue unobstructed.
-Hail still limits us at the moment to about 0.50″-0.70″.
-We are working on hail shields that can be deployed for the 2019 tornado season, that would increase our capability to withstand up to 2-3″ hail.
+Hail limits us at the moment to about 0.50″-0.70″.
+We have hail shields that can be deployed for the 2023 tornado season, that increase our capability to withstand up to 2-3″ hail.
 Safety is our main priority!
 With Lexan-reinforced doors that can stop bullets, we feel confident that any wind blown debris that strikes the doors would safely be prevented from entering the vehicle, this has not been tested, and we’d rather not test this.

 Aaron Harris is the team leader and founded Team W700 in 2013.
 Since then, he has worked on many projects, and experienced all types of weather events across the nation.
 His passion is flood events, and specializes in public safety and disaster relief.
 Aaron holds several FEMA certifications, has 8 years past Rescue/EMS experience, and is a HAM Radio Operator in Kentucky.

 Timothy Bruno is from North Carolina, but lives in Stanton, KY.
 Tim is the leader of the Eastern Kentucky VOST Team for the NWS Jackson, and served in the military as a Meteorological Member.
 Tim also is passionate about life-saving technology by way of advanced flood warning.
-He will be taking a 13 month assignment from the National Weather Service in Alaska beginning in October, but will remain a vital part of the team.
+He currently works with the NWS and collects field data using measurement balloons.